ezYakaEagle442/aro-prv-acr/README.md

 # ARO Private cluster &amp; ACR with Private-Endpoint

 # Introduction
-This is an introduction to play with Storage integration in ARO : OCS (Ceph) vs Azure Disk + File + Blob, Storage types (GRS, etc)
+This is an introduction to play with ARO Private cluster & ACR with Private-Endpoint

 ## **Disclaimer**